movementlabsxyz/MIP/MIP/mip-39/README.md

 There are several choices for the architecture of a bridge, and we describe here a classical bridge with a  _lock-mint_ protocol (see Chainlink's [What Is a Cross-Chain Bridge?](https://chain.link/education-hub/cross-chain-bridge) for a quick introduction to types of bridges).

 > [!WARNING]
-> This is a bridge, not a swap, so transfer is 1 to 1.
 > The transfer of tokens is one-to-one: a user bridges $k$ `$L1MOVE` tokens to L2, and they receive $k$ `$L2MOVE` tokens.
 Same one-to-one ratio applies from L2 to L1.
-The bridge does not allow for _swapping_ tokens.
+The bridge does not allow for _swapping_ tokens against other tokens.

 **Lock-and-Mint**.
 The main idea of the _lock-mint_ protocol is as follows.
 For the sake of simplicity, assume the two chains (L1 and L2) have only one user and the user has an account `l1acc` on L1, and another account `l2acc` on L2.
 We also assume that each transfer is for one token.